NikosPappas/JavaRMI/README.md

 # JavaRMI
-A basic calculator using Java RMI
+A basic  four mathematical operations calculator using Java RMI